xxoommd/sophie-s-world/chapter02-the-top-hat.md

 Babies have this faculty.
 That is not surprising.
 After a few short months in the womb they slip out into a brand-new reality.
 But as they grow up the faculty of wonder seems to diminish.
 Why is this?
 Do you know?

+If a newborn baby could talk, it would probably say something about what an extraordinary world it had come into.
+We see how it looks around and reaches out in curiosity to everything it sees.